-The course emphasizes the molecular basis of interaction between microbial pathogens (bacteria, viruses and protozoan parasites) and host cells.
-The course will also include discussion of the immune response to infection.
+Emphasizes the molecular basis of interaction between microbial pathogens (bacteria, viruses and protozoan parasites) and host cells.
+We also include discussion of the immune response to infection.
 Student-led presentations and discussion of reading assignments from the current scientific literature.
-Graduate Standing and Consent of Instructor.